rolldown/rolldown/README.md

 See [rollup test status](./packages/rollup-tests/src/status.md).

-It is status for rollup function and file-hashes directory test cases.
+It shows how many tests from rollup are passed by rolldown.
+The tests currently include the `/function` and `/file-hashes` directories of rollup tests.

 # Contribution